nicolleharding/Elna-Vedic-Astrology/README.md

 - Add a gallery for photos of Elna's travel in India.

 # Testing
+Hero Image
+- Need to overlay Jyotish image on top of space image and center this.
+- Column text 33%, center and add padding.

 Footer
-- Make email clickable in the footer and FB and IG logos clickable.
 - Increase Contact Details font weight.
 - Responsiveness on footer has issue with logos.